Skip to main content

 ROLLFORWARD_ADVANCED

-Shape impact: Keeps dimensionality, but extends the time range to the projection horizon (adds future time values).
+Shape impact: keeps dimensionality and extends the time range into the projection horizon.

 RUNNINGSUM